 If you are all about supporting local Alaskan farmers, you will love what Karluk Acres is doing.
 This farm is all about sustainability.
-And breeding and raising heritage breeds, including their chickens.
+They focus on breeding and raising heritage breeds, including various types of chickens.
 Karluk Acres is a member of the Livestock Breed Conservatory.

 If you are looking for Buckeye chickens, then you should check out Karluk Acres.
 This type of chicken can withstand the Alaskan cold!
-As part of their sustainable practices, the chickens are free-ranging and naturally raised birds.
+The chickens are free-ranging and naturally raised birds as part of their sustainable practices.